Lingshan Temple (Shantou): Song dynasty

-In 1012, in the reign of Emperor Zhenzong in the Song dynasty (960–1279), monk Jueran (觉然) restored and redecorated the temple.
+In 1012, in the reign of Emperor Zhenzong of the Song dynasty (960–1279), monk Jueran (觉然) restored and redecorated the temple.
 It was renamed "Lingshan Kaishan Chan Temple" (灵山开善禅院) in 1029, during the reign of Emperor Renzong.

 Ming dynasty

 In 1369, at the dawn of the Ming dynasty (1368–1644), monk Kongshan (空山) refurbished the temple.
 Lingshan Temple was devastated in 1521 with only one hall and the Shanmen remaining.

-In 1633, in the reign of Chongzhen Emperor, magistrate Yang Zhuo (杨灼) supervised the reconstruction of Lingshan Temple.
+In 1633, in the reign of the Chongzhen Emperor, magistrate Yang Zhuo (杨灼) supervised the reconstruction of Lingshan Temple.

 Qing dynasty

 In 1701, in the Kangxi era of the Qing dynasty (1644–1911), magistrate Peng Xiangsheng (彭象升) appropriated a large sum of money for constructing the temple.
 Under the leadership of Xinru (信如), the reconstruction was completed in 1706.

 People's Republic of China

-After the establishment of the Communist State in 1949, Lingshan Temple has been dilapidated for neglect.
+After the establishment of the Communist State in 1949, Lingshan Temple has been dilapidated by neglect.

-During the ten-year Cultural Revolution, the red guards damaged the temple and incurred massive losses of the valuable cultural relics.
+During the ten-year Cultural Revolution, the red guards damaged the temple and caused massive losses of valuable cultural relics.

-After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, monks returned to Lingshan Temple, regular scripture lectures, meditation and other features of temple spiritual practices were resumed.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, monks returned to Lingshan Temple, and regular scripture lectures, meditation, and other features of temple spiritual practices were resumed.

-Lingshan Temple has been inscribed as National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.
+Lingshan Temple has been inscribed as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.